 - Light requirements: full shade, part sun/part shade

-- Native habitat/range: Wet/riparian, usually shaded sites, often rocky up to 2300 meters.
-Abundant in and west of the Cascades but is largely absent from the more arid parts of Oregon.
-Also found throughout similar habitat types in CA, ID, NV, WA.
+- Native habitat/range: grows in wet/riparian, usually shaded sites, often rocky up to 2300m.
+Abundant in and west of the Cascades throughout the Pacific Northwest, but is largely absent from the more arid parts.
+Also found throughout similar habitat types in Idaho and Nevada.
 Portland Plant List - yes.

-Gardening with Maidenhair Fern: The Maidenhair Fern is a beautiful addition to a shady woodland or water garden.
-Although it thrives in habitats with constant mist, it can be surprisingly drought tolerant.
+Gardening with Maidenhair Fern: Maidenhair fern is a beautiful addition to a shady woodland or water garden.
+Although it thrives in habitats with constant mist, it can be surprisingly drought tolerant - protecting itself by going dormant once the soil dries out.
 However, it has a strong preference for well-drained soils that are rich in organic matter and forest duff, rather than clay soils.
-Grow in your Portland woodland garden in shady, moist to wet (but well-drained) areas, possibly next to a mossy rock or log to keep roots protected and cool with companion plants like Oregon Oxalis, Inside-Out Flower, Sword Fern and Pacific Waterleaf.
+Grow in your Portland woodland garden in shady, moist to wet (but well-drained) areas, possibly next to a mossy rock or log to keep roots protected and cool with companion plants like Oregon oxalis, inside-out flower, sword fern and pacific waterleaf.

 Photo Credit 1: "Maidenhair Fern (Adiantum pedatum)" by aarongunnar is licensed under CC BY-SA 2.0

-Photo Credit 2: Nikkie West, Sparrowhawk Native Plants
+Photo Credits 2 & 5: Nikkie West, Sparrowhawk Native Plants

 Photo Credit 3: "Adiantum pedatum" by Ashley Basil is licensed under CC BY 2.0